ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Note that in some instances the field names, particularly for multiplexed fields, follow historical practice.

+While discussing UUID field layouts, bit definitions start at 0 and end at 127 while octets definitions start at 0 and end at 15.

 ## UUID Version 1 {#uuidv1}
 UUID Version 1 is a time-based UUID featuring a 60-bit timestamp represented by Coordinated Universal Time (UTC) as a count of 100- nanosecond intervals since 00:00:00.00, 15 October 1582 (the date of Gregorian reform to the Christian calendar).

-UUID Version 1 also features clock sequence feild which is used to help avoid duplicates that could arise when the clock is set backwards in time or if the node ID changes.
+UUID Version 1 also features clock sequence field which is used to help avoid duplicates that could arise when the clock is set backwards in time or if the node ID changes.